Unity Resources Group: Incidents

 On 17 January 2007, American aid worker Andrea "Andi" Parhamovich and three of her URG guards were killed when their convoy was ambushed by insurgents in the Baghdad neighbourhood of Yarmouk.
 Parhamovich was returning from a meeting at Iraqi Islamic Party headquarters when the well-planned attack occurred.
 There had been three reported attacks in and around Yarmouk in the previous five days.

 On 9 October 2007, employees of the company shot at an approaching car in Baghdad.
 Two civilian women, both in the front seat, were killed: Marou Awanis, 48, a mother of three, and Genevia Askander, 30.
-The shooting has provoked strong outrage in Iraq, since it follows closely on the Blackwater Baghdad shootings of 16 September 2007 that led to the Iraqi government's attempt to ban Blackwater from Iraq.
-Both women have been identified as Armenian Christians.
+The shooting provoked strong outrage in Iraq, since it followed closely to the Blackwater Baghdad shootings of 16 September 2007 that led to the Iraqi government's attempt to ban Blackwater from Iraq.
+Both women were identified as Armenian Christians.

-The company defends the actions of its employees who fired over nineteen rounds of ammunition before speeding away from the scene and has since been cleared of any wrongdoing.
+The company defended the actions of its employees who fired over nineteen rounds of ammunition before speeding away from the scene and has since been cleared of any wrongdoing.
 Unity is the security provider for USAID contractor RTI International.
 RTI was however not the client under protection when the shooting occurred.
 The passengers in the back seat, including one child, survived the incident.

 In March 2006, a Unity employee was blamed in the shooting of a 72-year-old Australian at a checkpoint in Baghdad.
 The victim, Professor Kays Juma, had been a resident of Baghdad for 25 years and drove through the city every day.
 It was alleged that he sped up his vehicle as he approached the guards.

 In May 2016, a bodyguard died at the Australian embassy in Baghdad when shot in the head after a night of drinking with URG colleagues.
 A coroner found that the former Australian soldier had shot himself by accident.